ChinmayPillai/Singing-Detection/README.md

 ## Method

 I first break the audio file into segments of 512 samples and obtain the input features for each segment.
-The input features are MFCCs, ΔMFCCs and Δ $^2$ MFCCs of the audio segment.
+The input features are MFCCs, ΔMFCCs and $Δ^2$ MFCCs of the audio segment.

 The ML model then classifies each segment as containing singing or not.